-2.82 As a second step, consultation will be carried out in December 2017 - January 2018 on the detailed budget proposals.
-Individual Service Committees will consider the budget proposals relating to the services within their areas of responsibility.
-Full details of the proposals will be published and residents' and businesses' views sought.
+2.82 As a second step, consultation was carried out in December 2017 - January 2018 on the detailed budget proposals.
+Individual Service Committees considered the budget proposals relating to the services within their areas of responsibility.
+Full details of the proposals have been published and residents' and businesses' views are welcomed.